rahulrai-in/thecloudblog/tcb/content/post/Event-Driven Architecture with Apache Kafka for .NET Developers Part 3 - Azure Event Hubs/index.md

 {{< img src="11.png" alt="Record client id and tenant id" >}}

 Let's now assign the Schema Registry role for the TimeOff application.
-Assign the Schema Registry Contributor role to the TimeOff application as follows as this role allows adding schema to the group programmatically if it does not exist:
+Assign the **Schema Registry Contributor** role to the TimeOff application as follows, which allows adding schema to the group programmatically if it does not exist:

 {{< img src="12.png" alt="Assign role to TimeOff application" >}}